KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Yeelight by slametps](https://github.com/slametps/MMM-Yeelight)

 1. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. Warning: No LICENSE file.

 ## [MMM-yijv by jdonge](https://github.com/jdonge/MMM-yijv)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+3. Warning: No LICENSE file.

 ## [MMM-YNAB by thesoftwarejedi](https://github.com/thesoftwarejedi/MMM-YNAB)

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
+3. Warning: No LICENSE file.

 ## [MMM-YouLess by QNimbus](https://github.com/QNimbus/MMM-YouLess)